What Do Art, Drama, or Music Professor Do?

 The states with the most job growth for Art, Drama, or Music Professor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

-How Much Does an Art, Drama, or Music Professor Make?
+What is the Average Salary of an Art, Drama, or Music Professor

 The typical yearly salary for Art, Drama, and Music Professors is somewhere between $36,360 and $146,290.